adityamohancse/Food-Delivery/README.md

-Of course!
-Adding direct links for the admin panel and the user login page makes the project much easier to test and demonstrate.

-Here is the updated README with a new section for direct access links.

 # 🍔 Full-Stack Food Delivery Website

 This is a complete MERN stack food delivery application featuring a customer-facing frontend, a powerful admin panel, and a robust backend.
 Users can browse food items, add them to a cart, place orders, and pay online, while administrators can manage products and track orders.